Cooper Flagg: Personal life

-Flagg's mother, Kelly, played college basketball at Maine where she was a team captain as a senior.
-He has a twin brother, Ace, who was a teammate at Nokomis and transferred to Monteverde.
-Flagg's older brother Hunter was also a Nokomis basketball player and was a senior when he was a freshman.
+Flagg's mother Kelly played college basketball at Maine, where she was a team captain as a senior.
+His father, Ralph, played NJCAA basketball at Eastern Maine Community College.
+Flagg has a fraternal twin brother, Ace, who was a teammate at Nokomis, transferred to Montverde, and has since verbally committed to play at Maine starting in 2025–26.
+Flagg's older brother Hunter was also a Nokomis basketball player and was a senior when the former was a freshman.
+His family relocated from Newport to Florida after he and his twin brother transferred to Montverde Academy.